20 Of The Best Podcasts For Your Next Road Trip!

 - Future Cities and Urban Planning podcasts

-The best road trip podcasts: Investigative reporting/Crime:
+The best podcasts for road trips: Investigative reporting/Crime:

 If you’ve heard of podcasts, but you haven’t heard of Serial, you’re in a very small niche.
 Serial was largely responsible for the explosion of podcast popularity when it was released in 2014.

 Each of the three seasons follows the investigation of an unsolved case from the USA.
 Listen from the very beginning for the best experience.

 2. Wine & Crime

 Wine & Crime is a bit of an outlier in the crime podcast genre.
 It’s part true crime, part comedy podcast.
 Three hilarious female comedians sit down each week, drink wine, and talk through their favourite true crime stories.

 Another blockbuster podcast, S-Town comes from the team behind This American Life and Serial.
 Mid way through investigating an alleged murder in Alabama, a dramatic turn mid-production changes the direction of the series midway through.

 There won’t be any spoilers here, so you’ll have to listen for yourself.